sefasenlik/minitranslate/README.md

 3. Open an issue on GitHub with detailed error information
 4. Contact senliksefa@gmail.com

+## 🎉 **Special Thanks**

+Nina Sitkina *(QA Tester)*

+Thank you to all users who provided feedback and suggestions that led to this context-aware translation feature.
+Your input helps make MiniTranslate better with every release!

 ---

 **MiniTranslate** - Making translation effortless, one hotkey at a time! 🚀